RakhithJK/YT-Spammer-Purge-wiki/Config-File-Settings.md

 * `strings_to_filter`: (Submode) - Filter for words, phrases, sentences, etc
 * `regex_to_filter`: (Submode) - Filter using a custom regex expression

+AutoSmart Customization

+* 📝`detect_link_spam`: In Auto-Smart and Sensitive-Smart modes, sets whether it will flag comments that contain nothing but a youtube video/channel link

+Advanced Filtering

+* 📝`duplicate_check_modes`: List of filtering modes where it will also check for non-matched users that posted several duplicate comments
+* 📝`levenshtein_distance`: Determines at least how similar two comments must be to be considered a duplicate
+* 📝`minimum_duplicates`: Minimum number of duplicate/similar comments a single user must leave before they are flagged / counted as a match

 Removal